Frequently Asked Questions

 How do I get started?

 Send us an email (email@example.com) or send us a form here and let us know when you’d like to come to a class.
-Your first few classes are free so you can get a feel for the gym and try it out!
+Your first class is free so you can get a feel for the gym and try it out!
 When you come to a scheduled class, dress in workout clothes, bring workout shoes, water and possibly a towel.
 Once you arrive you will fill out some paperwork and then the coach will run you through the warm up and workout and you’re on your way!

 After you’ve decided that you want to join, we have you do three one-on-one sessions with a CrossFit Cambridge coach to teach you all of the movements and make sure that you can perform them correctly.
 We do this to ensure that you don’t get injured as well as giving you a basis of knowledge and skills for when you enter the classes.